kubedb/docs/docs/guides/postgres/concepts/postgres-gitops.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Postgres
+# Postgres(`gitops.kubedb.com/v1alpha1`)

-## What is gitops.kubedb.com Postgres
+## What is `gitops.kubedb.com` Postgres

 `Postgres` is a Kubernetes `Custom Resource Definitions` (CRD) which is under the `gitops.kubedb.com/v1alpha1` API group.
 It provides the same specification as the standard KubeDB [`Postgres`](/docs/guides/postgres/concepts/postgres.md) CRD, but is designed to work with GitOps workflows.
 This allows you to manage your PostgreSQL databases using GitOps principles, where the desired state of your database is stored in a Git repository.
- You only need to describe the desired database configuration in a `gitops` Postgres obgitopsject through GitOps tools like ArgoCD or FluxCD.
-The GitOps tool will monitor the Git repository for changes, and when a change is detected, it will apply the changes to your Kubernetes cluster.
+ You only need to describe the desired database configuration in a `gitops` Postgres object through GitOps tools like ArgoCD or FluxCD.
+The GitOps tool will monitor the Git repository for changes, and when a change is detected, it will apply the changes to your Kubernetes cluster and create necessary [OpsRequest](/docs/guides/postgres/concepts/opsrequest.md).
 This means you don't have to manually create or update the database configuration in your cluster; instead, you just update the Git repository with the desired state of your database configuration
 , and the KubeDB gitops operator will create/update standard Kubernetes database [objects](/docs/guides/postgres/concepts/postgres.md) in the desired state for you.

 ## Postgres Spec

-As with all other Kubernetes objects, a Postgres needs `apiVersion`, `kind`, and `metadata` fields.
+As with all other Kubernetes objects, a gitops `Postgres` needs `apiVersion`, `kind`, and `metadata` fields.
 It also needs a `.spec` section.
 This object reflects the same specification as the standard KubeDB [`Postgres`](/docs/guides/postgres/concepts/postgres.md) CRD.
 The `Postgres` CRD is used to create and manage PostgreSQL databases in Kubernetes.
 Below is an example Postgres object.